hashicorp/consul/README.md

 server that can talk to multiple backends (etcd, kubernetes, etc.).

 CoreDNS aims to be a fast and flexible DNS server.
 The keyword here is *flexible*: with CoreDNS you are able to do what you want with your DNS data.
-And if not: write some middleware!
+And if not: write some plugin!

 CoreDNS can listen for DNS request coming in over UDP/TCP (go'old DNS), TLS ([RFC 7858](https://tools.ietf.org/html/rfc7858)) and gRPC (not a standard).